Current Art History Graduate Students

 • Email: Miray.eroglu@temple.edu

-• Miray Eroglu (she/her) is a first-year PhD student at Temple University studying Islamic art, concentrating on Ottoman art and architecture.
+• Miray Eroglu is a PhD student concentrating on Ottoman art and architecture and the Islamic world broadly.
 Her research interests span the 18th to 20th centuries, exploring urbanity, sites of sociability, performance, affect, gender, and sexuality, with a focus on the romantic and erotic.
 Miray holds a M.A. in Art History from New York University’s Institute of Fine Arts, where she wrote her thesis on depictions of couples in late 17th- and 18th-century Ottoman bazaar paintings, and a B.A. from McGill University.
-During her studies, she interned in the...
+During her studies, she interned in the Islamic Art Department at the...

 • Read More